DarrenKirby/cozenage/README.md

 ## Status of built-in procedures and special forms

-The status of the base procedures, and the other scheme libraries are documented on another page:
+The status of the base procedures are documented on another page:

 [built-in and library procedures](README.status.md)